lucasgeron/mentoria-chat-front-next/README.md

 ## TODOS
+✅Add `/rooms` to list all rooms
+✅Add Tags, and Number of users in Room details (on lobby and inside room) Add Save Name for next time
 Add Random color to usernames
 Add Random avatar to subscribers
 Add Types to Messages (ServerInfo | Default )
-Add `/rooms` to list all rooms
-Add Tags, and Number of users in Room details (on lobby and inside room)
+Add List of Users in Room